 The stadiums to which Dorados traveled used to have better attendance when Maradona visited them.
 People swirled in the hotels where the team concentrated.
 Argentine television viewers were looking for a way to watch the matches of the Mexican ascent from their country.
 And the results backed him up.

 In his first tournament, Maradona led the Dorados to the final.
 On his way, he got rid of the first and second qualifiers.
 However, in the final, the Dorados would fall to Atletico San Luis, Atletico Madrid's subsidiary in Mexico that had injected money to consolidate the project.

 However, the sensations were positive.
 Maradona, despite the doubts, remained for the 2018 Clausura tournament.
 The team, without his leadership, had a hesitant start, but when the Argentinian returned, everything changed, once again, as every time, for better or for worse, Diego appears.

 El Gran Pez once again qualified for the Liguilla, an achievement that few first-time coaches in Mexican football achieve.
 In the finals, Maradona's charges got rid of two better-placed teams again, but met again in the final with Atletico, who repeated the dose of the previous semester.

 Maradona's continuity was once again called into question during the summer break (boreal) in Mexican football.
-But, in this case, the Argentinean's decision was not to continue a third semester in Culiacan.
+But, in this case, the Argentinean's decision was not to continue the third semester in Culiacan.
 The former captain of the Argentine national team made the decision by putting his health in the foreground.